 CAN I GET A GOOD DEAL BUYING A FORECLOSURE?

 Yes, no and maybe.
-Just remember, the lower the home''s asking price, the more work it will most likely need.
-Most homes priced below others in an area are going to need some work to make them livable.
+Just remember, the lower the home's asking price, the more work it will most likely need.
+Most homes priced below others in an area are going to need a lot of work to make them livable.
 If the price seems like a steal of a deal, look into the condition of the home further.
-We''ve had a number of hurricanes a few years back that may have caused roof damage that has gone unrepaired leading to potential health problems such as molds and other health dangers.
-There are many of these homes on the market as foreclosures now.
+We've had a number of hurricanes a few years back that may have caused roof damage that has gone unrepaired leading to potential health problems such as molds and other health dangers.

-Even in the current, slow real estate market, the banks are not discounting homes tremendously, as some late night infomercials would have you believe.
+Banks are not discounting homes, as some late night infomercials would have you believe.
 I work in this business full time and I see what banks are selling these homes for.
 I track not only my sales, but the sales prices of all homes sold by foreclosure banks.
-At best, you may be able to purchase a home at 5%-15% lower than the surrounding homes for sale in a neighborhood, and still need to do some updating or repairs on the property.
+At best, you may be able to purchase a home at 5%-15% lower than the surrounding homes for sale in a neighborhood, and still need to do updating or repairs on the property.
 Typically, you may estimate a bank owned property will sell for 95% of current list price.
 If you are asking the bank to put your closing costs in with what they will pay as seller costs, you may be looking at paying 100% of list price or more.

 I HAVE A HOUSE TO SELL FIRST, WILL THE REO BANK ACCEPT A CONTINGENCY OF ME SELLING MY HOME TO PURCHASE A FORECLOSED HOME?